bhauman/figwheel-main/docs/docs/code_splitting.md

 # Code Splitting

-<div class="lead-in">ClojureScript let's you break down a larger
+<div class="lead-in">ClojureScript lets you break down a larger
 application into modules that can be dynamically loaded into your host environment at runtime.</div>